afwalid37-art/azure-logistics-control-tower/README.md

 > This project deploys a **Long-Running Watchdog**.
 Unlike standard web apps, the function never "idles" because it is continuously polling for blobs.
 > To handle this, the pipeline is configured with an **Async Timeout Strategy (`timeout-minutes: 5`)**.
 This ensures the code is delivered and active without blocking the CI runner indefinitely.

-*Figure 1: Successful CI/CD pipeline execution using the Async Strategy.*

 ---